TheSnekySnek/RES21-Labo-HTTPInfra/README.md

 ###Technologies used
 I decided to use NodeJS for the backend as it's easy to code and provides a lot of useful modules.
 The modules I decided to use were the following:
- - Dockerode: To control Docker via the Docker Socket, enabling me to start and stop containers
+ - `Dockerode`: To control Docker via the Docker Socket, enabling me to start and stop containers
- - Express:   To Serve the dashboard
+ - `Express`:   To Serve the dashboard
- - WS:        This is a Websocket server library that will let me send and receive messages without fetching querying the backend each time.
+ - `WS`:        This is a Websocket server library that will let me send and receive messages without fetching querying the backend each time.

-To access the Docker Socket from inside a running container we need to mount a volume on it linking the host Docker Socket to the container when we run it.
+To access the `Docker Socket` from inside a running container we need to mount a volume on it linking the host `Docker Socket` to the container when we run it.
 ```
 docker run -p 3000:3000 -v /var/run/docker.sock:/var/run/docker.sock res/express_management
 ```

 ### Dashboard
-The dashboard let's the user know if the reverse proxy is online and it's ip.
-The user can also start and stop the reverse proxy via this interface.
+The dashboard let's the user know if the `reverse proxy` is online and it's ip.
+The user can also start and stop the `reverse proxy` via this interface.

-The user can also add and stop static or dynamic nodes from the two tables present in the middle of the page.
+The user can also `add` and `stop` static or dynamic nodes from the two tables present in the middle of the page.
 This makes it a single click to spin or stop a node and get it added to the cluster automaticaly which isn't the case for a prebuilt docker managment UI.

 The UI is very dynamic and provides information like uptime, ip address and name.